keigoi/ocaml-mpst/instructions.md

 * a tutorial that guides you through implementing and testing your own examples

 ## Quick check before you start
-To ensure that your environemnt is working, open a terminal and run the following commands.
+To ensure that your environment is working, open a terminal and run the following commands.

 Make sure that there are no errors, failures or timeouts.